iPad 6 Wi-Fi Right Speaker Replacement

 Step 42

-- You’ll find two big strips of tape wrapped around the right antenna cable, holding it snug against the rear case.
+- You’ll find two big pieces of tape wrapped around the right antenna cable, holding it in place on the rear case.

-- Carefully lift the tape away from the rear case.
+- Gently peel that tape off the rear case.

-- As you peel the tape up, keep it stuck to the antenna cable—that way, putting it back together later will be a breeze.
+- As you peel the tape, try to keep it attached to the antenna cable—this will make putting everything back together easier later!

 Step 43

-- Gently slide an opening pick between the speaker enclosure and the antenna cable bracket—take your time, no need to rush!
+- Gently slide an opening pick between the speaker enclosure and the antenna cable bracket.

 Step 44